andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/03-nafplio.md

 Shopping

-We sleep in before heading out to explore the town on foot.
-First order of business is breakfast, so we make a 10 minute walk through the windy, narrow streets of old Nafplio to Kalimera, a recommendation from the bubbly receptionist at the hotel.
-We are seated on their street-front patio.
+The next morning we take our time rolling out of bed, listening to the sounds of the town rousing for the day outside our open windows.
+Once bipedal we take a 10 minute stroll through the windy, narrow streets of old Nafplio to Kalimera, a breakfast recommendation from the bubbly receptionist at the hotel.
+As we walk through the open door of the restaurant with a full patio of tables adorned with tablecloths and place settings the woman working appears generally confused as to our presence.
+In the few hundred milliseconds of confused silence before I sheepishly inquire, "uhhh, are you open?", our body language has the following conversation,

+*Excuse me, what are you doing here?*

+*Isn't this a restaurant?
+We're here for breakfast*

+*Please hold while I confirm your assertion...
+Ok yes, this does appear to be a restaurant*

+*Ok wonderful, every single piece of evidence aligns with reality*

+*Can I help you*

+*Do you work here?
+Can we get breakfast?*

+*This is a restaurant, what a strange supposition that you would come here and be fed breakfast*

+*I'm so confused*

+Thin with a white polo shirt and brunette hair tied up into a tight bun.

+working at the restaurant appears generally surprised that we have  are seated on their street-front patio.
 I don't tarry too long with the menu - the first item listed is "Traditional Greek Breakfast" - when in Nafplio as they say.